 If your organization does not collect user data of children, ensure to present this disclaimer in a format that is bold and easily visible.

-Else, include a checkbox which takes parental permission.
+Otherwise, include a checkbox that takes parental permission.

 Talk about all the GDPR cookie consent you use and how payments are processed across the organization.